First Year as an Officer for ALT Special Interest Group in Digital Assessment

 Joining the SIG DA as an officer, my hope is to meet like-minded people, to learn from their best practices, to share the challenges we face so that we could influence future development of digital assessment pedagogy, technology and policy together.
 I have certainly not been disappointed in the first year!

-The co-chairs Alison, Gemma and Helen, and colleague officers, Sulanie, Nurun and Lisa, etc., helped me feel welcome and supported as soon as we first met.
+The co-chairs Alison Gibson, Gemma Westwood and Helen Greetham (all from University of Birmingham), and colleague officers, Sulanie Peramunagama (Brunel University of London), Nurun Nahar (University of Bolton) and Lisa Bradley (Queen’s University Belfast), etc., helped me feel welcome and supported as soon as we first met.
 We are from different roles in different universities, from senior leader, academics, to Learning Technologists and IT professional, however, the same struggle and passion helped us to click with each other instantly.
 I am impressed how plans and decisions were made collectively and quickly and our ideas were implemented and webinars organized, all like clockwork!

 Figure.
 ALT SIG DA Officers’ Activities Clockwork